taikedz/podfetch/README.md

 * `$e` - the episode full name
 * `$d` - the episode date

+For example, to generate a file name pattern using the podcast full name, followed by the word `episode` and the identifier, specify a mediaspec like so

+    podfetch pref -m '$e episode $i'

 ## Media priority preference

 Podcasts publish in various media formats - MP3, OGG, Theora, MOV, YouTube ...
-Use the `podfetch list formats DIR` command to list the modes for the supported podcast-specific module
+Use the `podfetch list formats DIR` command to list the modes for the supported podcast-specific module.

 ## Podcast Engine